-The Leonardo user will encounter some network description entities during the personalization step, since the purpose of that step is to provide information about (at least) users and hosts.
+The Leonardo user will encounter some network description entities during the personalization and accommodation steps, since the purpose of those steps is to provide information about (at least) users and hosts.
 The following information is therefore relevant for performing the personalization of a Leonardo individual.